rdkcentral/ThunderNanoServices/SecurityAgent/doc/SecurityAgentPlugin.md

 <a name="head.Scope"></a>
 ## Scope

-This document describes purpose and functionality of the LocationSync plugin.
-It includes detailed specification of its configuration, methods and properties provided, as well as notifications sent.
+This document describes purpose and functionality of the SecurityAgent plugin.
+It includes detailed specification of its configuration and methods provided.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity